tux-EN/tux-EN/README.md

 My name is Josh.
 I go by Tux on the internet.

 I work as an IT Project Manager and System Admin during the day.
-I am Comptia A+ Certified.
+I am CompTIA A+ Certified.
 I am enrolled in at Cerritos College currently seeking my Computer Science Degree.

 my best contact is [joshuadgest@gmai.com](mailto:joshuadgest@gmail.com)